Tarun Tapasi: Cantos

-There first canto has 34 verses, introduced in the subject at the start of the poem.
-As the poet wanders, he reaches an unhabituated place.
+The first canto has 34 verses, introduced in the subject at the start of the poem.
+As the poet wanders, he reaches an uninhabited place.
 The sun is setting in the western sky during the rainy season.
 The holy river was flowing and many rocks were visible on the bank.
 The poet was distressed by the loss of his wife.
 His inner desire to do penance was awakening.
 As he lifted his pen to write about austerities, the sun went down and the world became black.
 A sage then appears before him.
 The poet presents various question to the sadhu which then becomes the subject of the poem.

 The second canto has 27 verses.
 The sadhu narrates his life story in this canto.

 There are 36 verses in the third canto.
 It contains the story of the sage growing up, playing with animals, his kite getting caught in a tree and observing a nesting bird as the day darkens.

 The fourth canto has 26 verses, which include the description of the winter spent by the ascetic and the arrival of spring.
 It tells of him entering adolescence.

 The fifth canto's 27 verses describe birds gathering and consulting, hunters killing birds.
 The construction of the chautara are presented in an interesting way.

 The sixth canto has 31 verses, presenting the lament of the bird.

 The seventh canto's 26 verses tell him to turn from violence to compassion.